 The Reader - Week 1

 Andy stood at the kitchen door as Evelyn’s car backed out of the driveway.
 After the sound of the tires on pavement had faded away, Andy realized that he had been standing there with his mouth open.
 “Like a goddamn cartoon character,” he mused, “A Goddamn Mickey Mouse.”
 He slammed the door.
 The sharp echo from the empty kitchen only added to his sense of unease.
 While their break-up was gaining momentum over the last few weeks, Andy had still thought that they were a couple: a couple in a horrible relationship, to be sure, but it was, at the very least, a commonality they could share.
 Now: nothing.
 He thought that perhaps he should eat something to get the bad taste out of his mouth.
 Going through the cupboards, he quickly realized that she had removed all the food—no she wouldn’t have just taken it, she would had given the dry goods to a food shelf and thrown the rest out in the trash.
 That had been picked up that afternoon.
 The only thing left was an empty jar of turmeric.
 That was her way, he thought, going the extra mile just to make things difficult for him.
-“Difficult,” was the world she used when she described their marriage.
-“When I was young, I thought marriage would be fun," she had said, “But it was the hardest thing I’ve ever done.”
+“Difficult,” was the world she used when she described their relationship.
+“When I was young, I thought that living with a man would be fun," she once said, “But it was the hardest thing I’ve ever done.”
 Andy hadn’t thought it was very hard.
 As he stood alone in the empty kitchen, he was beginning to realize that he really hadn’t thought about it at all.
 He’d think about it after he got some dinner.

 Corky’s Cafe was a throwback to the inglorious days of the local greasy spoon: a diner from the 40s, redecorated in the 70s, but certainly not upgraded since then.
 Andy made a habit of eating there whenever Evelyn would go out of town to visit her sisters.
 When he walked in, he saw that the tables were empty.
 There were some familiar faces at the counter, however, people he had seen around town, although none that Andy would consider a friend.
 He sat down a stool away from a bearded older man who was methodically devouring his plate of meatloaf and mashed potatoes.